-The three main types of cockroaches commonly found in homes in Australia include the German cockroach, Oriental cockroach and American cockroach.
+The three main types of cockroaches commonly found in homes and businesses in Australia include the German cockroach, Australian cockroach and American cockroach.

 Notorious for their world-wide distribution, German cockroaches are easily identifiable by 2 dark longitudinal stripes on their pronotum.
 Adults grow to approximately 12 – 15mm in length.